Master of Science in Physician Assistant Studies (CUAA)

 • Submit timely documentation of immunization and physical exam requirements.

-• Maintain BLS certification (on your own) throughout the program and obtain or maintain ACLS certification (provided by the PA program) prior to entering clinical rotations.
-ACLS certification must remain valid through graduation from the program.
+• Obtain and maintain BLS and ACLS certification (provided by the PA program) Certifications must remain valid through graduation from the program.

 Successful Completion of the Clinical Year:

-• Maintain a GPA of 3.0 or higher at the end of each term
+• Maintain a cumulative GPA of 3.0 or higher at the end of each term

 • Successfully complete all written, practical and oral summative evaluations with a grade of 79% or higher